Executive car: United Kingdom

 Rover entered the executive car market in 1948 with the Rover P3.
 The P3 was replaced by the Rover P4 in 1949, which was produced until 1964.
 The 1963 Rover P6 was the next executive car produced by Rover, which was replaced by the Rover SD1 in 1976 (marketed as the Standard 2000 in India).
 The SD1 was replaced by the 1986 Rover 800 series, which was a jointly developed with the Honda Legend and had a front-wheel drive layout.
 In 1999, the 800 series was replaced by the Rover 75, which was produced until 2005.
 The 75 straddled the executive and compact executive categories due to its size, although a long wheelbase version was available.

-The first executive car to be badged a Triumph was the 1946-1954 Triumph 1800/2000/Renown vrsions.
-Triumph's next and final entry to the executive car market was the 1963-1977 Triumph 2000, which was a sales success in Britain.
+The first executive car to be badged a Triumph was the 1946–1954 Triumph 1800/2000/Renown versions.
+Triumph's next and final entry to the executive car market was the 1963–1977 Triumph 2000, which was a sales success in Britain.

 Ford Europe's first executive car was the 1950 Ford Zephyr.
 The Zephyr— and related Consul, Zodiac, and Executive models— were produced over four generations until 1972.
 The 1972 Ford Granada was initially built in the United Kingdom before switching to being imported from Germany in 1976.
 In 1985, the Ford Scorpio was released, being sold in the U.K. as a Ford Granada until 1994.

 Vauxhall entered the executive car market with the 1978 Vauxhall Carlton and related Vauxhall Royale/Senator, which were based on the Opel Rekord E. In 1986, the Vauxhall Carlton Mark II switched to the German-built Opel Omega A, which was replaced in 1994 by the Vauxhall Omega (a rebadged version of the Opel Omega B).